 Planning ahead is the most important step.
 The dollar threshold of the acquisition will determine whether the procurement will need to be competed.
-If the procurement will be competed, you should plan ahead to ensure timeliness and efficiency.
+If the procurement will be competed, plan ahead to ensure timeliness and efficiency.
 Urgency of a purchase because of lack of prior planning is not an acceptable reason to rush a purchase through.
 The competitive process can be lengthy depending on the complexity of the acquisition.
-Therefore, we recommend that you begin planning by utilizing the elements under B.1. below as well as Chapter 3 Competition and Procurement Planning.
+Therefore, Procurement recommends that all internal customers begins planning by utilizing the elements under B.1. below, as well as see page 14, Timelines for Bid/RFP/RFQ & Board Approval.